13 Days Manaslu Circuit Trek

 Manaslu Circuit Trek, located in the northwest area of the country, is a world-class journey into the Himalayas.
 Some consider it the best all-around trek in Nepal, and it is a great alternative to the Annapurna Circuit Trek.
 It is truly one of the most adventurous treks in Nepal and the fact that it is not heavily populated by other trekkers is a huge bonus.
 The path joins two different regions: the Manaslu region with the Annapurna region.
 It follows a strenuous trail that circumnavigates the magnificent Manaslu(8156m) – the 8th tallest mountain in the world.
 Manaslu and the surrounding jaw-dropping peaks all around us soar high above the clouds.

-At the beginning of the trek, we pass through ethnically Gurung villages.
+At the beginning of the trek,we pass through ethnically Gurung villages.
 Reaching higher altitudes, the population is almost completely Tibetan, and a different dialect is spoken.
 Throughout the Manaslu Circuit Trek, we are offered brilliant hospitality.
 They are kind and open-hearted.
 Much of the allure that comes with trekking in the Himalayas goes beyond the high alpine landscapes and snow-capped peaks.
 The warmth of the villagers is unlike anywhere else in the world.

 The trail begins from SotiKhola (700m), along with the banks of the turquoise Budi Gandaki River.
 The area is home to rice fields, waterfalls, and fresh air.
 You are sure to find water buffalo roaming around and keep a lookout for the dozens of other mammal species including the musk deer, and in the higher elevation, you may catch a glimpse of the evasive snow leopard.

 From here, we climb continually north and toward higher altitudes.
 High in these mountains, we may share the path with yak caravans.
 A major highlight of the trip is the Larkya La Pass(5135m) and Manaslu Base Camp where trekkers are exposed to awe-inspiring Himalayan views.
 The pass is usually covered in snow, which makes it a bit more of an adventure.
 We are eye-to-eye with these massive peaks, which make us feel humbled to be in their presence.
-The majestic views of the high Himalayas, dense forests, deep gorges, and scattered mixed and ethnic settlements is not to be missed.
+The majestic views of the high Himalayas, dense forests, deep gorges, and scattered mixed and ethnic settlements are not to be missed.
 Two days after the pass, we arrive in Dharapani, take a two-hour drive to Besisahar, and stay for the night.
 The following day we say our tearful goodbyes to the mountain and return to Kathmandu.

 Best Time for Manaslu Circuit Trek